MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/trial-signup.md

 ---
 title: "Sign up for a free trial - Dynamics 365 Field Service | Microsoft Docs"
 description: "Learn how to quickly sign up for and start a free Dynamics 365 Field Service trial.
-Explore the app with tours and videos, and find additional learning resources."
+Explore the app with tours and videos, and find other learning resources."
 author: FieldServiceDave
 ms.author: daclar
 ms.date: 10/01/2021